JuliaDynamics/ExercisesRepo/README.md

 ## Figures
 The code that creates the figures of our book is in the `figure_generation` folder.
 Notice however that some figures were made with (or enhanced by) PowerPoint and thus we do not share this here.

-The figures themselves are located in the `plots` directory.

 ## Interactive applications, videos, extra plots
 In the folder `animations_code` we provide animation-related scripts (some of which are self-documented by comments).
 These provide the following extras that we use while lecturing the various chapters: